Table of Contents

 Epidemiology of Scarlet Fever and Rheumatic Fever in Children

-Both of these conditions are found to be more common in children compared to adults.
+Both of these conditions are found to be more common in children than in adults.
 Streptococcal pharyngitis is responsible for at least 20 % of cases of pharyngitis in children.
 Children aged between 5 and 15 years constitute the majority of the cases of streptococcus pyogenes pharyngitis.

 Streptococcal pharyngitis which is associated with rheumatic and scarlet fever is found to be more common in winter and spring.
-Children are at an increased risk during school age, emphasizing the role of schools for the transmission of the pathogen.
+School going children are mostly at risk, hence emphasizing the role of schools for the transmission of the pathogen.

 The most likely transmission mechanism for streptococcus pyogenes is airborne.
 Patients with pharyngitis who are coughing or sneezing can have the bacteria in their droplets.
 Exposure to infected individuals is therefore responsible for most cases of streptococcal pharyngitis.

-Rheumatic fever incidence in the developed world including the United States is very low since the introduction of penicillin in the last few decades.
+Rheumatic fever incidences in the developed countries are very rare since the introduction of penicillin in the last few decades.
 In developing countries, rheumatic fever is the most common cause of heart disease in children.
 The most common cause of cardiac death in young adults in the developing world is due to myocarditis due to rheumatic fever.

 Pathophysiology of Scarlet Fever and Rheumatic Fever in Children

-To study the pathophysiology of these two conditions, it is easier to separate them.
+It is easier to study the pathophysiology of these two conditions separately.
 Streptococcus pyogenes strains that produce the M substance are more likely to be associated with symptomatic pharyngitis and acute tonsillitis.
 These same strains are also more likely to cause scarlet fever.